Matthew McHale

-Matthew McHale is a Scottish boxer.
+Matthew McHale (born 1 May 1996) is a Scottish boxer.
 He competed at the 2022 Commonwealth Games in the boxing competition, being awarded the bronze medal in the men's bantamweight event.
 He had previously competed at the 2021 AIBA World Boxing Championships in the bantamweight event, but without winning a medal.
+McHale turned professional in November 2022.
+He fought Brandon Daord for the vacant British super-flyweight title at the Caledonia Gladiators Arena in East Kilbride on 8 February 2025, losing by unanimous decision.